-Harvey's blend of traditional curriculum and dynamic teaching lays the foundation for students to develop skills and prepare for the future.
+Harvey's blending of traditional curriculum with dynamic teaching lays the foundation for students to develop skills and prepare for the future.

 Freshmen launch a journey through English with a Writer’s Odyssey, using Homer’s intrepid Odysseus as their guide.
 Over four years, students explore physics, chemistry and biology as well as algebra, geometry and calculus.
 Classes in computer science and robotics combine the latest technology with “design thinking” strategies.
 History classes examine the roots of Western Civilization and other great cultural traditions as well as provide an in-depth examination of U.S. history.
 Seniors enroll in a wide array of electives as well as participate in the Senior Bridge Seminar, which features both individual and group endeavors incorporating critical thinking, research, independent learning projects, self-reflection, and individual design planning.

 US Academic Offerings:

 These courses are not open to students in grades 9-11.